javiercoronadonarvaez/KubernetesSubmissions/todo_app/README.md

    kubectl delete -f manifests/deployment-persistent.yaml
    ```

-7. Recreate the deployment from the `todo_app` directory:
+7. Recreate the deployment from the `todo_app` directory and confirm it's the same image you saw before taking first deleting it.
+Allow some time for the deployment to be shown as complete, preferably in Lens:

    ```bash
    kubectl apply -f manifests/deployment-persistent.yaml